mixxxdj/manual/source/chapters/user_interface.rst

   If clicked when a loop was already set, it moves the start point of a loop to a new position.
 * **Loop-Out**: This button allow you to manually set the end point of a loop.
-  A loop-in out is placed on the waveform indicating the position.If clicked when a loop was already set, it moves the start point of a loop to a new position.
+  A loop-out marker is placed on the waveform indicating the position.
+If clicked when a loop was already set, it moves the end point of a loop to a new position.
 * **Loop**: Also dubbed Reloop, this button toggles whether the loop is active or not.
 This works for manually placed loops as well as automatic loops set by the beatlooping buttons.
 Depending on the current status of the loop, the